 On a personal note, being more visible is the one thing I wish I had learned much earlier in my career.
 In the early days I put all my effort into doing good work.
 I did not make enough investments in getting to know other people and understanding what they were working on.
 I remained invisible for far too long.

 - Review my article on Inside Networking.
-It has the ins and outs of who to network with and what questions to ask.
+It has the ins and outs of how and why to build a network inside your organization, who to network with, and what questions to ask.